terrastruct/d2-docs/docs/tour/comments.md

 # Comments

+D2 has line comments and block comments.

+## Line comments

-Comments in D2 begin with a hash.
+Line comments begin with a hash.

 They can be added as their own line